Nevada Workers’ Compensation: How Workers’ Compensation Works in Nevada

 Processes

-Once you secure workers’ compensation insurance, the process involves filing a claim with the insurance provider whenever an employee is injured or falls ill due to work.
-The insurance will then cover medical treatment, rehabilitation, and compensation for lost wages.
+Once you secure workers’ compensation insurance, the process involves filing a claim with your insurance provider whenever an employee is injured or falls ill due to work.
+This insurance covers medical treatment, rehabilitation, and compensation for lost wages.

 Who Is Exempt From Workers’ Comp In Nevada?

 While most businesses are required to have workers’ compensation insurance, there are exemptions.
-Certain employees, such as those working on a temporary basis, employees working in interstate commerce, and small-scale casual laborers, may not be required to be covered by the system.
+Certain employees, such as those working on a temporary basis, employees working in interstate commerce, and small-scale casual laborers, may not be required to be covered.

 Benefits